COVID-19 Testing and Contact Tracing within County Jails in Michigan

 The CBHJ would like to extend thanks to our partners in Wayne County, Michigan.
 Facing this pandemic with them has been inspiring, challenging and informative.
 This partnership has been essential as we've all continued to learn more about COVID-19 and best practices in keeping people safe and in mitigating the spread of this virus.

 The CBHJ would also like to thank the Michigan Justice Fund for the financial support to engage in mass testing efforts and to produce this toolkit.
-Special thanks to Melanca Clark, Hudson-Webber Foundation, Surabhi Pandit, and Sarah Wedepohl, Community Foundation for Southeast Michigan.
+Special thanks to Melanca Clark, Hudson-Webber Foundation, Surabhi Pandit, Sarah Wedepohl, Community Foundation for Southeast Michigan, and Andrea Malloy, CDC Foundation.

 Finally, special thanks to our Wayne State University Colleagues: Dr. Phil Levy and his team for execution of the mass testing within the Wayne County Jail in May 2020; Dr. Teena Chopra, infectious disease specialist for her consultation; Lance Gable (Law) and Heather Walter-McCabe (Law and Social Work) for their expertise in health care ethics.